Anon23261/Backend-Practice1/README.md

 ![Version](https://img.shields.io/badge/version-1.0.0-orange.svg)

 ## Description
 This project is designed to showcase backend development skills and practices.
+It allows users to manage customers, vehicles, mechanics, and service tickets in an automotive service context.
+The application provides a comprehensive platform for managing the workflow of an automotive service center, including customer and vehicle information, mechanic assignments, and service ticket management.

+## Features
+- Add, view, update, and delete customers.
+- Add, view, update, and delete vehicles associated with customers.
+- Add, view, update, and delete mechanics.
+- Add, view, update, and delete service tickets.
+- Manage service mechanics associated with service tickets.
+- Assign mechanics to service tickets.
+- Update the status of service tickets.

 ## Installation
 To install this project, clone the repository: